robert-d-schultz/Total-War-Modding-Scripts/README.md

 Transforming the png's back into their .compressed_map state can be done with BOB.

+You really shouldn't do this though to edit which battle maps are used for each location, instead use Frodo's Map Replacer Framework.

 ## global props bin.bt

 A template for use in 010 editor.